 If the file you are trying to play is located on a network share, you can change the caching value for Network Caching in milliseconds (ms).
 See figure 8.

-In figure 8, the buffer time for file caching has been set to 300ms and the network caching is set to 1 second but you can set these to almost anything that you need to allow the system to keep up with the flow of video.
-You could set them to as high as 5 or even 20 seconds if you though that this would prevent your video being choppy.
+In figure 8, the buffer time for file caching has been set to 300ms, and the network caching is set to 1 second, but you can set these to almost anything that you need to allow the system to keep up with the flow of the video.
+You could set them to as high as 5 or even 20 seconds if you thought this would prevent your video from being choppy.

-The hardware coding systems of your computer can sometimes cause conflicts that can interfere with your video-streaming hardware and software.
-Software decoding means that the video is handled mostly by software programs and the system reads the video information using the Central Processing Unit (CPU) only.
+Your computer's hardware coding systems can sometimes cause conflicts that can interfere with your video-streaming hardware and software.
+Software decoding means that the video is handled mostly by software programs, and the system reads the video information using the Central Processing Unit (CPU) only.

 To help smooth this, in your VCL player, go to the tools menu and select preferences.
 Then go to Input / Codec selection.
-In the Codecs section locate Hardware-accelerated decoding and set it to Disable.
+The Codecs section locates Hardware-accelerated decoding and sets it to Disable.
 See figure 9.

 a) Open recent files quickly.
 The VLC player maintains a history of recently watched items which can be accessed under Media > Open Recent Media in the player interface.
 That's useful if you want to play a video or audio file again and are not sure where to access it on your device.

 d) Add Bookmarks to Video.
 You can bookmark video and audio positions in VLC.
-This can be useful if you want your favorite part of a song or scene of a video on fast dial at all times.
-Just open the bookmarks menu using Ctrl-B while the video or audio is playing, and click on create to add a new bookmark that links to the current position of it.
+This can be useful if you want your favorite part of a song or scene of a video on the fast dial at all times.
+Just open the bookmarks menu using Ctrl-B while the video or audio is playing, and click on create to add a new bookmark that links to the current position.
 You can then find the segment again when you need to.

-Say goodbye to choppy, jerky and broken video files using some of the go-to procedures to fix choppy or jerky videos described in this article.
-There is little as frustrating as having a video file that will not play correctly and these fixes work to prevent this.
+Say goodbye to choppy, jerky, and broken video files using some of the go-to procedures to fix choppy or jerky videos described in this article.
+It is little as frustrating as having a video file that will not play correctly, and these fixes work to prevent this.